noursakis/PROJET-BRAS-ROBOTIQUE/Installation ROS/Readme.md

 ![image](b.png)

-The PincherX 100 is a small 5-DOF robot arm.
-The arm can be controlled through ROS or directly through its python API.

 ## Installing ROS
 After installing Ubuntu 20.04 on our Raspberry Pi 4B , now we need to install ROS.